 Through the Provincial Spatial Development Framework (PSDF), the Provincial Government hopes to strike a sound balance between progressive community growth and the environmental preservation of the communities.
-The Prince Albert Spatial Development Framework (SBSDF) which is an overarching document in the municipal IDP must be a mirrored expression of the development intentions of the municipality as expressed in the IDP.
-The SDF must be aligned with the PSDF.
+The Prince Albert Spatial Development Framework (PASDF) which is an overarching document in the municipal IDP must be a mirrored expression of the development intentions of the municipality as expressed in the IDP.
+The SDF of the Municipality must be aligned with the PSDF.